Course Title: Take notes from complex aural texts for further study

 Overview of Assessment

-This course is part of a full-time integrated program.
 You must demonstrate an understanding of all elements of the competencies in order to be deemed competent.
 Assessment methods have been designed to measure achievement of each competency in a flexible manner over a range of assessment tasks.
-You may be assessed by;
+You may be assessed by:

 Feedback will be provided throughout the semester in class both oral and written, through individual and group feedback on practical exercises and by individual consultation.